marks530/ms3_project/README.md

 * Login as the administrator and check on the profile page to see who is logged in
 * Login as the administrator and check the navbar for links to all the html pages on the site
 * Login as the a standard user and check the navbar for links to the html pages on the site
-* Login as the administrator and check the navbar for links to all the html pages on the site
+* Login as an engineer and check the navbar for links to the html pages on the site
 * Login as the administrator and check the navbar for links to all the html pages on the site
 * Login as the administrator and check the navbar for links to all the html pages on the site
 * Login as the administrator and check the navbar for links to all the html pages on the site